7 Things You Need to Know About Microsoft 365 Intranet

 An intranet-in-a-box is a set of pre-built features and functionality that transforms your base SharePoint with a ready-to-go experience.
 An intranet-in-a-box built on Office 365 It is a powerful tool in the Office 365 tool set.
 Though not a part of Office 365 tools, it extends the capabilities of Office 365 and SharePoint into a mighty powerful workplace solution.

 Almost all businesses use an intranet or similar tool as a central place to house their documents and collaborate.
-But an Office 365 intranet is a simple tool that provides much more.
-And given the additional features, capabilities, business benefits, and increased ROI, businesses and organizations are turning to an Office 365 intranet as their go-to workplace solution.
+But an intranet-in-a-box is a simple tool that provides much more.
+And given the additional features, capabilities, business benefits, and increased ROI, businesses and organizations are turning to an Office 365 intranet-in-a-box as their go-to workplace solution.

-As such, here is your introduction to an Office 365 intranet and 7 key things you need to know.
+As such, here is your introduction to an Office 365 intranet-in-a-box and 7 key things you need to know.

 1. It leverages Office 365 and SharePoint features to boost out-of-the-box functionality and usability

 Although SharePoint and Office 365 have rich functionalities that can be used out-of-the-box, an intranet consolidates SharePoint and Office 365 capabilities together to create a dynamic, intuitive and super-useful environment.
 It drastically enhances the inherent features and also provide lots of new additional functionality.

 An Office 365 intranet provides a consistent look and feel and functions as a website, communications channel, content library, team site, and a hub for other business applications.
 It can serve as an HR portal, project management tool, executive dashboard for business insights, product development workspace, operations and quality management tracker, and an IT savior.
 You can automate workflows, replace paper forms with electronic forms, organize and update documents, manage projects and tasks across departments, and access it on your mobile device.

 2. It brings the power of Office 365 and SharePoint into a complete workplace solution